threedaymonk/htmlbeautifier/README.md

 # HTML Beautifier

-A normaliser/beautifier for HTML that also understands embedded Ruby.
+A normaliser/beautifier for HTML that also understands embedded Ruby and Elixir.
-Ideal for tidying up Rails templates.
+Ideal for tidying up Rails and Phoenix templates.

 ## What it does